ros2/ros2_documentation/source/How-To-Guides/Releasing-a-ROS-2-package-with-bloom.rst

 *
-  Make sure you have the ros repositories in your sources (see instructions `here <linux-install-debians-setup-sources>`).
+  Make sure you have the ros repositories in your sources (see instructions :ref:`here <linux-install-debians-setup-sources>`).

 *
   Install the latest version of bloom and catkin_pkg: